- Operating System Tutorial

 The user program deals with virtual addresses; it never sees the real physical addresses.

-Major time consuming part of swapping is transfer time.
-Total transfer time is directly proportional to the amount of memory swapped.
-Let us assume that the user process is of size 100KB and the backing store is a standard hard disk with transfer rate of 1 MB per second.
-The actual transfer of the 100K process to or from memory will take
+Let us assume that the user process is of size 2048KB and on a standard hard disk where swapping will take place has a data transfer rate around 1 MB per second.
+The actual transfer of the 1000K process to or from memory will take

-High Memory -- User processes then held in high memory.
+High Memory − User processes are held in high memory.

 Operating system uses the following memory allocation mechanism.